Akshay966/Atom_hugo_website/content/post/introduction.md

 It is really amazing.
 first of all making this website in the easiest way using HUGO.....
 Actually, i never thought that i could make my own website.
 Thanks to our lecturer.
-I also did some cool things bes"ides building a website, I've put all informatin in my GIT reprocitory and the link to my reprocitory is given right below in 'usefull links' section.
+I also did some cool things besides building a website, I've put all informatin in my GIT reprocitory and the link to my reprocitory is given right below in 'usefull links' section.
 It might help someone."